 In your final year of the BFA-New Media, you can choose either an industry internship or advanced studio.
 Each option provides particular benefits as you transition into a career or graduate studies.

-The internship is a structured learning experience locally, nationally or abroad, where you refine your skills within a professional work setting and gain a greater sense of career possibilities.
+The internship is a structured learning experience — locally, nationally or abroad — where you'll refine your skills working in a professional setting and gain a better sense of career possibilities.

-The advanced studio course focuses on creative applications of new media where you'll undertake a self-directed project.
-If you are interested in research, graduate studies, or a scholastic challenge, you can also apply to take this course with the Honours Thesis designation.
-This will appears on your official transcript and degree parchment.
+The advanced studio course focuses on creative applications and you'll complete a self-directed project.
+If you are interested in research, graduate studies, or simply want an academic challenge, you can add an Honours Thesis to your course.
+The designation will appear on your official transcript and degree parchment.

-You have access to co-operative education, international exchanges, independent and applied studies, as well as volunteer opportunities. uLethbridge is the only university in Alberta to offer co-operative education to all majors in the university, at both the undergraduate and graduate levels.
+You have full access to co-operative education, international exchanges, independent and applied studies as well as volunteer opportunities. uLethbridge is the only university in Alberta to offer co-operative education to all majors, at both the undergraduate and graduate levels.

 Connect with your Faculties